Qiskit/qiskit-aer/CONTRIBUTING.md

 qiskit-aer/out$ cmake -DUSEFUL_FLAG=Value ..
 ```

-In the case of building the Qiskit python extension, you have to pass these flags after writing
+In the case of building the Qiskit Python extension, you have to pass these flags after writing
 ``--`` at the end of the python command line, eg:

 ```